Can a Seller Back Out if the Appraisal is Higher Than the Offer?

 Buyers may also sue sellers for damages resulting from a breach of contract.
 Damages can include money spent on moving, storage, and temporary housing.

 Want to make an offer on your dream home, but would like to avoid the pain that a seller with cold feet causes?
-Working with a Clever Partner Agent is the best way to navigate the negotiation process.
-With years of experience and real estate knowledge, our Partner Agents will make buying a home a positive and stress-free experience.
+With years of experience and real estate knowledge, a Clever Partner Agent will make buying a home a positive and stress-free experience.

 Better real estate agents at a better rate